Sign up today and activate a

 by Staff Writer

 Who can resist the allure of pearls?
 Their shimmer has beckoned jewelry lovers for ages, and pearl jewelry is still popular in contemporary fashion.
-Once you know the guidelines for proper pearl care, you can keep your exquisite pearl necklaces, earrings, bracelets and rings looking beautiful for a lifetime.
+Once you know the guidelines for proper pearl care, you can keep your pearl necklaces, earrings, bracelets, and rings looking beautiful for a lifetime.

 Protect your pearls while you're wearing them.
 Whenever you wear your pearl jewelry, be sure to put it on after you have finished applying your cosmetics and hair products, including hair spray, because the chemicals in these products can damage pearls.
-If you wear perfume, don't apply it in the area where you'll wear your jewelry.
+If you wear perfume, don't apply it in the area where you'll wear your jewelry; if you're wearing a pearl necklace, apply perfume to your wrists, but if you're wearing a pearl bracelet, apply perfume to your neck.
 After you remove your jewelry for the night, rub the pearls gently with a soft, slightly damp cloth before putting them away.

 Take them to a jeweler once in a while.
 The nylon or silk strings that hold long strands of pearls become frayed over time, making the necklaces vulnerable to breakage.
 If you wear your necklaces frequently, have them restrung every few years.
-The jeweler should place a knot between each pearl so that the whole strand won't be lost if the necklace does break.
+The good jeweler will place a knot between each pearl, so the whole strand won't be lost if the necklace does break.

 Shop Overstock™ and find the best online deals on everything for your home and your family.
 We work every day to bring you discounts on new products across our entire store.
 Whether you're looking for memorable gifts or everyday essentials, you can buy them here for less.
 Not just anyone’s mobile outlet, your mobile outlet.O.com ® Ethical Pricepoints ™